- You do not have any products in your shopping cart yet.

 | Design Style | Modern, rustic, industrial |

-Solid Wood Coffee Tables by Tischonkel – Custom Made to Measure
+Solid Wood Coffee Tables by Tischonkel – Custom Sizes Available

-If the size of 100 x 83 cm does not meet your requirements, we offer you the possibility to have your solid wood coffee table custom made.
-In the category Custom Coffee Tables you can configure your table according to your individual wishes.
+If the size of 100 x 83 cm does not meet your requirements, we offer you the option to have your solid wood coffee table custom-made.
+In the category Custom Coffee Tables, you can configure your table according to your individual wishes.

 Matching dining tables from the Deep Island series can be found in the category Dining Table Deep Island – for a perfectly coordinated furnishing concept.